SerraKD/color-me-confused/README.md

 __Fork__:

 1. Log in to Github and go to projects' repository.
-2. On the top right side of the page, clik on _fork_ button.
+2. On the top right side of the page, click on _fork_ button.

 __Clone__: